hradec/adobe-Linux/README.md

 # Adobe-Linux
-This fork uses `make` to build self-contained appimages with wine+Adobe application and all the required dependencies so the Adobe Application runs in any linux distro.
+This fork of `MiMillieuh/Photoshop-CC2022-Linux` uses `make` to build self-contained appimages with wine+Adobe application and all the required dependencies so the Adobe Application runs in any linux distro.

 This was only possible thanks to @MiMillieuh amazing work on [`MiMillieuh/Photoshop-CC2022-Linux`](https://github.com/MiMillieuh/Photoshop-CC2022-Linux)!
 Thanks man!!

+I know a lot of people hate appimages, but I find it perfect to pack functional windows application, together with the correct wine and dependencies so the application runs in any distro without the need to install anything!

+The cherry on the top is the use of fuse `unionfs` to re-mount the appimage as a writable folder, owned by the user running the appimage, so wine is happy with it's `wineprefix` ownership and permissions!

+Everything the application tries to write to the `wineprefix/drive_c` folder is written to an `$HOME/adobe-application` folder.

 ## Currently working applications
 | Version  | Wine | Rating |